Azamara Quest Rome to Seville Cruise Day 3

 This was washed down with a nice glass of locally produced white wine - it was only about 10:30am, still, somewhere in the world it was happy hour!

 Back on the bus we enjoyed another drive along the Amalfi coast where we stopped at a village called Termini, offering up splendid views of the island of Capri, just off the coast.
 We then headed back to Azamara Quest.
 It was a really great tour, and nice not see endless churches, museums and cathedrals, and to try some authentic, locally produced foods and wines.
-I really enjoyed it and this small-group destination-immersion tour is what Azamara Club Cruises are all about.
-For next year they are introducing a lot more of these smaller group tours to local places - I can’t wait to see what they have planned.
+I really enjoyed it, and this small-group destination-immersion tour is what Azamara Club Cruises are all about.

 Back on board we had lunch at the pool grill, firm becoming our favourite place, and sat on deck in the sun for a while before enjoying a late afternoon coffee and cookie at the Mosaic Cafe, located on deck 5.
 We went up on deck for sail away and I took a couple of shots of the pool deck lit up at night in the twilight.